Robert W. Kenny: NLG, Hollywood Ten, and HUAC

-In 1937, he supported Franklin Delano Roosevelt's attempt at "court-packing" of the United States Supreme Court in FDR's Judicial Procedures Reform Bill of 1937.

-"Out of that battle grew the National Lawyers Guild" (NLG), wrote the New York Times in 1976 at Kenny's death.
+In 1937, Kenny supported Franklin Delano Roosevelt's battle to "pack" the United States Supreme Court with extra justices via the Judicial Procedures Reform Bill of 1937.
+As The New York Times wrote in Kenny's obituary: "Out of that battle grew the National Lawyers Guild" (NLG).

 On February 22, 1937, when the NLG formed, Kenny was a founding member.
-In 1940, Kenny became national resident of the NLG through 1948.
-As NLG state president, he became involved in the aftermath of the Zoot Suit Riots.
-(Kenny was also a member of the NLG's predecessor, the International Juridical Association.)
+(Note: he was also a member of the NLG's predecessor, the International Juridical Association.)
+He was elected president of the NLG in 1940 and held the post till 1948.
+During his tenure as president, he became involved in the aftermath of the Zoot Suit Riots.

-In May 1945, while still attorney general Kenny accompanied Bartley Crum and Martin Popper to the founding session of the United Nations in San Francisco, where they appeared as National Lawyer Guild "official' consultants to the American delegation at the behest of the United States Department of State.
-In 1946, Kenny returned to private practice.
-In 1947, NLG members Charles Katz and Ben Margolis asked Kenny to become lead counsel and Crum his second for the "Unfriendly Nineteen" subpoenaed to testify before the House Un-American Activities Committee (HUAC) in October 1947.
-Later, NLG members Martin Popper of Washington and constitutional Sam Rosenwein of New York supported the team.
-Only ten people wound up testifying, all cited for contempt of Congress, and so became the Hollywood Ten.
+In May 1945, while serving as Attorney General, Kenny accompanied Bartley Crum and Martin Popper to the founding session of the United Nations in San Francisco, where the three men were NLG's official consultants to the American delegation at the behest of the U.S. Department of State.
+In 1946, after losing California's Democratic gubernatorial primary, Kenny returned to private practice.

+In 1947, NLG members Charles Katz and Ben Margolis asked Kenny to become lead counsel, with Crum as his second, for the "Unfriendly Nineteen" film industry professionals subpoenaed to testify before the House Un-American Activities Committee (HUAC).
+Later, NLG members Martin Popper of Washington and constitutional lawyer Sam Rosenwein of New York also joined the legal team.
+Only ten of the nineteen wound up testifying before the HUAC.
+They all refused to answer questions about their Communist Party affiliation, and were cited for contempt of Congress.
+They became known as the Hollywood Ten.